Fran2019/travis-spa/README.md

-# travis-spa
+# Travis-spa
-Single Page Application JS - Webpack - using an API
+_Single Page Application JS - Webpack - using an API_